- 2 Corinthians 6

 Everyone is Saying the Same Thing

-for then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be
+Christ Jesus: “then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be“

-I know what is coming.
+Mary Baker Eddy: I know what is coming.
 I dare not tell you what I know; you are young yet, and now is the time to experiment.
-You will know some day.
+You will know someday.
 We are told the world will be destroyed.
 How? … We are told, like Mt.
 Pelee there is an internal fire that will finally burst forth and will destroy the world.1

 As discussed in The Widow of a High Ranking Freemason, before her death in 1910, Mary Baker Eddy, the “scribe under orders” (her words) who wrote Science and Health With Key to the Scriptures, was apparently told by a high-ranking Freemason that the world is about to be completely destroyed.
 And yet the subject of the apocalypse is somehow taboo among the current generation of Christian Scientists.
 Try to talk to them about Isaiah 24, the Book of Daniel, Matthew 24, or Mary Baker Eddy’s comments on the subject, and their reaction is as if you made some unspeakable faux pas.
 To be completely honest, their reaction is difficult to characterize.
 It’s like in the company of all of their best friends you told some hideous secret from their past and in a somewhat stunned state of mind they pretend as if they did not even hear it.
 Force the subject upon them, demand a response, and you invite open hostility.
 It’s quite abnormal.

 I started down this road when I discovered a highly unusual discrepancy in the Christian Science textbook, Science and Health with Key to the Scriptures.
-You can read about this in The Out-of-Place, Doomsday Sentence in Her Chapter on the Apocalypse section of the Mary Baker Eddy page.
+You can read about this on page № 33.
+Mary Baker Eddy’s well-hidden, 23-Word Warning about the Coming Axial Tilt.
 After exhaustingly researching it to make sure there was no misunderstanding on my part, I began asking Christian Science practitioners and teachers.
 For one reason or another, they would not respond.
 I thought this very peculiar.
 I approached the last few by telling them no one would answer my question or comment on the text in question.
 Yet I never got a response.
 Why?
 Well, I think I can answer that.
 Either my interpretation of the text is correct or Mary Baker Eddy made a huge mistake.
 Personally, I cannot seriously entertain the second possibility because there were 432 editions of this book.
 She scrutinized the text perhaps more so than any other author in the history of mankind.
 The thought that she overlooked the fact that the sixth seal has nothing whatsoever to do with the twelfth chapter of the Apocalypse is inconceivable.
 But now I had a different problem, why would Christian Scientists not talk about the apocalypse?
 I believe I can at long last answer that question.
 I arrived at these conclusions only a short while ago, and not without the help of a loving, Journal-listed Christian Scientist practitioner, who also happens to be a member of my Association.

 What is absolute Christian Science?
 Well, let me begin by repeating what Dr. Kurt Stark said when I asked him about the subject of the apocalypse.
 He is a well-respected Christian Scientist and Bible scholar.
 I thought for sure he would answer my question about the unusual text in Science and Health, and that he would confirm for me that the sixth seal did indeed have nothing to do with the twelfth chapter of Revelation.
 But I was wrong.
 As uncomfortable as it was, I had to push for an answer to which he eventually blurted out, “I am sure that only mortal mind will die.”
 I was dumbfounded by this answer.
 He said that with a smugness that bordered on intellectual conceit.
 This is just who he is, but the answer is telling.
 The current crop of advanced Christian Scientist thinkers cannot, I repeat, cannot cope with the thought of an apocalyptic event.
 Billions of people are about to die, and judging solely by his vocal intonations, I would say unhesitatingly that Dr. Kurt Stark doesn’t give a damn.
 But he is not alone.
 Ask any Christian Science practitioner or teacher that same question and they will more or less take the same tack.

-What they are saying, in effect, is that “it doesn’t compute.”
-You can’t think about absolute Christian Science (as presented by this generation of thinkers) and the apocalypse at the same time.
+Trying to think about absolute Christian Science (as presented by this generation of thinkers) and the apocalypse at the same time “Does not compute.
+Does not compute.
+Does not compute.”

 Yet the prophets Isaiah and Daniel and Christ Jesus are emphatic about the destruction of this world, and Mary Baker Eddy, the Discoverer, Founder, and Leader of Christian Science, had lots to say on the coming apocalypse.
 How do we reconcile these two worlds?
 That is the question that must be answered.